Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 12. Drawing can improve emotional intelligence

 - Drawing can help you develop empathy by encouraging you to consider the perspective and emotions of others.
-For example, if you’re drawing a portrait of someone, you may need to think about how they are feeling and what they are thinking in order to capture their emotional state in your drawing.
+For example, if you are drawing a portrait of someone, you will need to think about how they are feeling and what they are thinking in order to capture their emotional state in your drawing.
 Another example: getting good at drawing will require you to view artwork made by others and develop an understanding for their point of view.
 Questions like ‘what were they thinking’, and ‘what were they trying to communicate’ will come up and will require answers.

 - Drawing well requires developing self-awareness, that is being able to step back, detach and spot your own errors in judgment.